Choosing childcare for children with SENDLast Updated 02/09/2019

 For more videos about childcare experiences from parents of children with SEND,as well as information and guidance on choosing the right provider, please visit the Coram Family and Childcare Trust page.

-- Have you any vacancies?
+- Do you currently have any vacancies?

-- How long have you been childminding?
+- How long have you beeb childminding?

 - What extra training have you done?